classgraph/classgraph/BENCHMARK.md

 # Memory mapping benchmark

-`ClassGraph#enableMemoryMapping()` asks ClassGraph to read jarfiles through `FileChannel#map` rather than through positioned `FileChannel#read` calls.
-It has always been off by default.
-This file records what that option is actually worth on each of the three major operating systems, so that the decision to keep it, remove it, or turn it on by default rests on measurements rather than on folklore.
+ClassGraph can read jarfiles through `FileChannel#map` rather than through positioned `FileChannel#read` calls.
+In 4.x this was an opt-in, `ClassGraph#enableMemoryMapping()`, and it was off by default.
+This file records what mapping is actually worth on each of the three major operating systems, so that the decision to keep the option, remove it, or turn mapping on by default rests on measurements rather than on folklore.
+The measurements are what led to the 5.0 behavior: the option is gone, and ClassGraph maps on Windows and reads through the channel everywhere else.

 ## How the numbers were produced